 Care for children diagnosed with brain stem glioma does not end when active treatment has finished.
 Your child’s health care team will continue to check that the tumor has not come back, manage any side effects, and monitor your child’s overall health.
 This is called follow-up care.
 All children treated for brain stem glioma should have life-long, follow-up care.

 Watching for recurrence

 One goal of follow-up care is to check for a recurrence, which means that the tumor has come back.
 A tumor recurs because small areas of tumor cells may remain undetected in the body.
 Over time, these cells may increase in number until they show up on test results or cause signs or symptoms.

 During follow-up care, a doctor familiar with your child’s medical history can give you personalized information about the risk of recurrence.
 Your child's doctor will ask specific questions about your child’s health.
-Some children may have blood tests or imaging tests as part of regular follow-up care, but testing recommendations depend on several factors, including the type and grade of tumor originally diagnosed and the types of treatment given.
+Some children may have blood tests or imaging tests as part of regular follow-up care, but testing recommendations depend on several factors, including the type and grade of tumor first diagnosed and the types of treatment given.

 The anticipation before having a follow-up test or waiting for test results can add stress to you or a family member.
 This is sometimes called “scanxiety.”
 Learn more about how to cope with this type of stress.